yahiaqous/Car-Rental-System/README.md

 ## Features

-- User can explore the availble cars for rent, and see all the car details like name, price, ..etc.
+- User can explore the available cars for rent, and see all the car details like name, price, ..etc.

 <div align="center">
   <img src='https://user-images.githubusercontent.com/80676788/232313448-a22ea0d7-e641-4e49-a67f-ec9b6a1e37bd.gif' width='75%'/>